 I have 5 water tanks because of space constraints under the chassis.
-We have
+We

-separately.
+filled and emptied separately.
 The reason for this is so that each tank

 can be isolated in the event of a leak.
 Remember that this was built to

 live in for 6 months, had I been using it just for a month of annual

 had I had the time to test the van before leaving I would only have had

 2 tanks filled as water is readily available up the east coast.
 Why

 cart an extra 240 Kilos around?
 I didn't so I had to.

 What this is leading to is the effect that that many tanks have on the

-"balance" of the vehicle and it has taken a little time to work out the best
+"balance" of the vehicle and it has taken a little time to work out the

-steering), then 2 rear tanks, drivers side first
+(takes weight off steering), then 2 rear tanks, drivers side first

 because the batteries and fuel is on that side, other rear one and

 Back to the trip......

 Tomorrow we check out Lake Eacham, Lake Barrine and Yungaburra.
-It will be
+It will

-steam train ride.
+for a steam train ride.
 I like steam trains.

 We get up early and head to Lake Eacham.
 This lake is not a volcanic

-crater lake as such but where hot lava met an underground water source and
+crater lake as such but where hot lava met an underground water source

-really is a pretty spot and as usual there are walks to do.
+water.
+It really is a pretty spot and as usual there are walks to do.